Motorola Moto G100 Pro

 • Charging speed is 30W on Motorola Moto G100 Pro and 80W on Oppo K12s.

-• Radio is available on Motorola Moto G100 Pro but not on Oppo K12s.
+• A built-in radio is present on Motorola Moto G100 Pro but not available on Oppo K12s.

-• SIM cards are 1 SIM and 1 eSIM on Motorola Moto G100 Pro and 2 SIMs on Oppo K12s.
+• SIM card configuration is 1 SIM and 1 eSIM on Motorola Moto G100 Pro and 2 physical SIMs on Oppo K12s.

 Specs Comparison